Spaces of harmonic surfaces in non-positive curvature: Transversality theorems

-\end{section} \begin{section}{Appendix: Transversality theorems} We state the transversality theorems used in the proofs.
-For more background on transversality theory and Banach manifolds in general, we refer the reader to \cite{AbRa} and \cite[Chapter 1]{M2}.
+We explain the transversality theory used in the proofs of Theorems A, B, and C. The main result is Proposition \ref{targ}.
+For more background on transversality theory and Banach manifolds in general, we refer the reader to \cite{ARflows}, \cite[Chapter 1]{M2}, and \cite{Smale}.